-Previous Work: Discussions with Regional Planning Advisory Committees (RPACs) and Town commissions about transportation and mobility concerns in their communities, coordination with Caltrans when needed, and cataloging potential issues and studies to incorporate into a future RTP adoption or OWP work element.
+Previous Work: Discussions with Regional Planning Advisory Committees (RPACs) about transportation and mobility concerns in their communities, coordination with Caltrans when needed, and cataloging potential issues and studies to incorporate into a future RTP adoption or OWP work element.
 Maintain an up-to-date 2024 RTP.

 - Evaluate, research, and revise transportation policies as needed.
-This includes identification of future transportation needs/improvements (LTC staff). - Review and implement RTP policies and programs for Housing Element and General Plan consistency as needed (LTC) - Continue public engagement and outreach to community groups on transportation-related topics through the Regional Planning Advisory Committees (RPACs) monthly (County staff). - Outreach to Tribal Governments on transportation and transit issues, as needed (LTC staff). - Review state and federal agency planning documents for consistency with the RTP, as needed (LTC staff). - Review capital improvement programs from TOML and County for consistency with the RTP annually (LTC staff). - Update airport planning documents (LTC staff, potentially a consultant if one is contracted for this work).
+This includes identification of future transportation needs/improvements. - Review and implement RTP policies and programs for Housing Element and General Plan consistency as needed. - Continue public engagement and outreach to community groups on transportation-related topics through the Regional Planning Advisory Committees (RPACs) monthly. - Outreach to Tribal Governments on transportation and transit issues, as needed. - Review state and federal agency planning documents for consistency with the RTP, as needed. - Review capital improvement programs from TOML and County for consistency with the RTP annually. - Update airport planning documents.